Affiliate Marketing Industry Growth

 On YouTube, 3.6% of Science and Technology videos contain an affiliate link making it the preferred category for affiliate marketers.

 Affiliate marketing is, no doubt, one of the most effective ways to earn passive income online.
+By using email marketing, native advertising and digital media to increase lead generation and ultimately paying customers.

 The stats and trends show the industry is poised for more growth.